Table of Contents

 Here is an example.
 The countries are colored by their population:

-For minicharts (columns or circles) on areas or points, or for conditional sizing of lines/routes, use the "Chart/Size value" measure.
+For minicharts (columns or circles) on areas, points or connections/flows/routes use the Chart value measure.

 Here is an example where the circle sizes represent the populations of the cities: